 Supplements or “nutraceuticals” and other alternative medicine approaches have the potential to significantly influence our health, sometimes for the better.
-Antioxidant and anti-inflammatory supplement strategies can assist in impeding the symptoms of neurodegenerative disease, particularly Parkinson’s disease.
+Antioxidant and anti-inflammatory supplement strategies can assist in impeding the symptoms of neurodegenerative disease, particularly as a Parkinson’s disease treatment.

 - N-acetyl-L-cysteine (NAC) is a precursor to glutathione, the body’s most important cellular antioxidant.
-NAC supplemens have been shown to increase cellular glutathione levels.
+NAC supplements have been shown to increase cellular glutathione levels.

 - Vitamins B12, B6 and folate are metabolic cofactors important for cellular metabolism and maintenance of all tissue cell types, but particularly important to nerve cells.
 Deficiencies in B12 or folate can raise homocysteine levels, which. have been associated with a higher risk for vascular disease and dementia.

 - B12 absorption from the intestine tends to diminish with age.
 B12 deficiency can damage the nervous system leading to neuropathy, myelopathy, and dementia.